chekwube-ononuju/Credit-Card-Fraud-Detection-System-Project/README.md

 The project includes training various machine learning models, such as:

-- Logistic Regression
 - Decision Trees
 - Random Forest
+- Light GBM
-- Gradient Boosting
+- XG Boost
-- Support Vector Machines
 - Neural Networks

 Each model is trained and evaluated to determine the best performing algorithm for fraud detection.